alibaba/xquic/docs/API.md

 typedef void (*xqc_conn_ping_ack_notify_pt)(xqc_connection_t *conn, const xqc_cid_t *cid,
     void *ping_user_data, void *conn_user_data);
 ```
-Notification of acknoledgement on application sent PING frame. xquic has a default max_idle_timeout of 120 seconds, and provide xqc_conn_send_ping interface to actively send PING frame to keep alive.
+Notification of acknowledgement of application sent PING frame. xquic has a default max_idle_timeout of 120 seconds, and provide xqc_conn_send_ping interface to actively send PING frame to keep alive.
 This callback function will be triggered when ACK frame of application sent PING frame is received and processed, just to notify that PING was successful.

-NOTICE: PING frame might be lost and will not be repaired, there might be no ACK for it, applications shall be awared that it shall not wait for ack notify of ping all the time, which might cost a lot of memory if connection persisted for very long time.
+NOTICE: PING frame might be lost and can not be recovered, there might be no ACK for it, applications should not wait for ack notification of ping all the time, which might cost a lot of memory if connection persisted for very long time.

 This callback function is adviced for clients.